-Far-UV Sterilray™ is different from UV-C disinfection options because it utilizes a different wavelength of the UV light spectrum.
-Far-UV light has a shorter wavelength and higher photon energy than UV-C, making its effect on microorganisms different from UV disinfection lamps that are most commonly used.
-Far-UV light is able to cause physical destruction of viral, bacterial, and fungal cells in a matter of seconds, much faster than UV-C lamps.
+UV-FORCE® technology is different from UV-C disinfection options because it utilizes a different wavelength of the UV light spectrum — far-UVC.
+Far-UVC light has a shorter wavelength and higher photon energy than UV-C, making its effect on microorganisms different from UV disinfection lamps that are most commonly used.
+Far-UVC light is able to cause physical destruction of viral, bacterial, and fungal cells in a matter of seconds, much faster than UV-C lamps.

-Further, Far-UV light is safe for use when people are present, which is not true of UV-C lamps.
-Far-UV Sterilray™ uses a wavelength of light that, according to the best available research, cannot penetrate the skin, protecting human cells when Far-UV Sterilray™ is in use.
+Further, far-UVC light is safe for use when people are present, which is not true of UV-C lamps.
+UV-FORCE technology uses a wavelength of light that, according to the best available research, cannot penetrate the skin, protecting human cells.

 According to a study published in early 2018:

-Far-UV Sterilray™ is also made without the use of mercury, which is included in the bulbs of many UV-C lamps.
-The construction of the Far-UV Sterilray™ lamp means that it is safer both for use and for disposal than a similar UV-C lamp.
+UV-FORCE® technology does not use of mercury, which is included in the bulbs of many UV-C lamps.
+The construction of the UV-FORCE lamp means that it is safer both for use and for disposal than a similar UV-C lamp.

-Like UV-C disinfection, Far-UV Sterilray™ has a wide range of applications.
-One of the most common uses of UV-C disinfection is in the treatment of water, since water can easily be circulated to maximize exposure to the light.
-Far-UV Sterilray™ can also be used in this capacity, with the added benefits outlined above.
+UV-FORCE technology has a wide range of applications.
+One of the most common uses of far-UV-C disinfection is in the treatment of water, since water can easily be circulated to maximize exposure to the light.

-Of course, hospital construction and infection control represent an enormous opportunity for the use of Far-UV Sterilray™ because both disinfection and time are so critical.
-Far-UV disinfection means that entire rooms can be disinfected in a matter minutes while presenting no danger to staff.
+Of course, hospital construction and infection control represent an enormous opportunity for the use of UV-FORCE technology because both disinfection and time are so critical.
+Far-UVC disinfection means that entire rooms can be disinfected in a matter minutes while presenting no danger to staff.

-This blog post is only the beginning of what is possible with Far-UV Sterilray™.
-To learn more about what Far-UV Sterilray™ can do, download the offer below.
+This blog post is only the beginning of what is possible with far-UVC light and UV-FORCE technology.
+To learn more, download the offer below.